 A collaboration 20 years in the making.
 Japanese rockers BACK-ON will finally release a track with the godfather of Japanese rock / hip hop; JESSE (RIZE / The BONEZ), the man responsible for naming BACK-ON two decades ago.

-"Kill The Beat featuring JESSE' will be released digitally from 30 July, 2021.
+'Kill The Beat featuring JESSE' is out now.
 It sees the creative forces go back to the music that influenced them in the 90s and early 2000s, paying tribute to their roots and the music they love.
 Rock meets rap.
 English meets Japanese.
 True crossover mayhem crammed into 3-and-a-half-minutes.
 The news was revealed via a special video message featuring JESSE and BACK-ON's TEEDA and KENJI03.
 The video is below, followed by five things we learnt from it:

 1. JESSE is the Godfather of BACK-ON (and Japanese Rock and Hip Hop)

 Without JESSE or his band RIZE, there would be no BACK-ON.
 At least not under that moniker.
 RIZE are household names in Japan.
 They've shared stages with the likes of Jay-Z, Nine Inch Nails and Linkin Park, performed at worldwide events such as Live 8 and Live Earth, broadcast to tens of millions of people around the world, and paved the way for a new generation of bands like Maximum the Hormone, SiM and MAN WITH A MISSION that aren't afraid to mix genres.
 JESSE also has stardom in his blood.
 His father Char is one of the most famous guitarists in Japan, topping guitar player listings from multiple Japanese media polls throughout the years.
 RIZE's impact is huge and we don't have any friends from Japan who are into rock and metal and don't have a soft spot for RIZE.